Polynomial Poisson Algebras and Superintegrable Systems from Cartan centralisers of Types $B_3$, $C_3$ and $D_3$: Conclusions

 \section{Conclusions}

-In this work, the procedure proposed in \cite{campoamor2023algebraic} to determine the centralizer of the Cartan subalgebra in the universal enveloping algebra of a complex semi-simple Lie algebra $\mathfrak{g}$ has been extended to the remaining classical series $B_n$, $C_n$ and $D_n$.
+In this work, the approach proposed in \cite{campoamor2023algebraic} to determine the centraliser of the Cartan subalgebra in the universal enveloping algebra of a complex semisimple Lie algebra $\mathfrak{g}$ has been extended to the remaining classical series $B_n$, $C_n$ and $D_n$.
 The method is based on a detailed analysis of the root system, taking into account that for these series, there are two root lengths, for which reason the ansatz must be generalized to properly recover the indecomposable polynomials that generate the commutant.
-A generic algorithm to determine the number of (indecomposable) linearly independent polynomials of a given degree has been given, as well as the general outline of the classification of the polynomial algebras associated to each root system, that uses properties of the Weyl group.
+A generic algorithm to determine the number of indecomposable and linearly independent polynomials of a given degree has been provided, as well as the general outline of the classification of the polynomial Poisson algebras associated with each root system, which uses properties of the Weyl group.
 The detailed proof of the technical details will be given elsewhere \cite{abc}.
-As an illustration of the method, the rank three Lie algebras $B_3$, $C_3$ and $D_3$ have been inspected in detail, also showing that, for the latter case, the isomorphism with $A_3$ implies that the corresponding polynomial algebras are equivalent, albeit their systems of generators are different, basing on the choice of different bases.
-In particular, from the explicit presentation of the polynomial algebras certain embeddings \eqref{embe} can be deduced.
-In this context, it should be recalled that the polynomial algebras related to the root system of $A_n$ can be realized as higher-rank Racah algebras with a suitable realization \cite{campoamor2023algebraic}.
-Therefore, the various embeddings of the polynomial algebras $\mathcal{Q}_{A_n}(n)$, $\mathcal{Q}_{B_n}(2n-1), \mathcal{Q}_{C_n}(2n-1)$ and $\mathcal{Q}_{D_n}(2n-2)$, suggest that appropriate deformations of higher-rank Racah algebras can provide an alternative interpretation of these commutants, with potential applications in superintegrable systems on manifolds more general than the spheres.
-On the other hand, as higher-rank Racah algebras play an important role in recoupling theories, orthogonal polynomials and superintegrability, also connected to models in the context of Dunkl operators and Dirac equations, it is worthy to be analyzed in detail whether the polynomial algebras related to $B_n$, $C_n$ and $D_n$ lead to some physically relevant generalization.
-In order to complete the description, the polynomial algebras related to root systems of exceptional Lie algebras have still to be determined, with partial results for $G_2$ having already been obtained \cite{MR4710584}.
-The problem for these cases is primarily of computational nature, especially for the $E_i$ series, although it is expected that the ansatz used for the classical series remains valid for the exceptional root systems.
-It is hoped that the problem will soon be solved in satisfactory manner.
+As an illustration of the method, the rank three Lie algebras $B_3$, $C_3$, and $D_3$ have been treated in detail, with explicit formulas for the indecomposable polynomial and their polynomial Poisson algebras.
+We also showed that, for the latter case, the isomorphism with $A_3$ implies that the corresponding polynomial Poisson algebras are equivalent, albeit their systems of generators are different, depending on the choice of different bases.
+In particular, from the explicit presentation of the polynomial Poisson algebras certain embeddings \eqref{embe} can be deduced.
+In this context, it should be recalled that polynomial Poisson algebras related to the root system of $A_n$ can be realized as higher-rank Racah algebras with a suitable realization \cite{campoamor2023algebraic}.
+Therefore, the various embeddings of the polynomial Poisson algebras $\mathcal{Q}_{A_{n-1}}(n-1)$, $\mathcal{Q}_{B_n}(d), \mathcal{Q}_{C_n}(d'')$ and $\mathcal{Q}_{D_n}(d')$, suggest that appropriate deformations of higher-rank Racah algebras can provide an alternative interpretation of these commutants, with potential applications in superintegrable systems on manifolds more general than the spheres.
+On the other hand, as higher-rank Racah algebras play an important role in recoupling theories, orthogonal polynomials, and superintegrability, also connected to models in the context of Dunkl operators and Dirac equations, it is worth analyzing in detail whether the polynomial Poisson algebras related to $B_n$, $C_n$ and $D_n$ lead to some physically relevant generalization.
+In order to complete the description, the polynomial Poisson algebras related to the root systems of the exceptional Lie algebras have yet to be determined, with partial results for $G_2$ already having been obtained \cite{MR4710584,C183}.
+The problem in these cases is primarily of a computational nature, especially for the $E_i$ series, although the ansatz used for the classical series is expected to remain valid for the exceptional root systems.
+It is hoped that the problem will soon be solved in a satisfactory manner.
 Work in this direction is currently in progress.